Stadthaus: Building high in timber

 Concerns associated with timber buildings are predominantly related to acoustics and fire protection.
 Timber buildings are classified as poor in terms of their acoustic performance due to the light structure as compared to reinforced concrete and masonry.
 However, cross-laminated solid timber panels have a significantly higher density than timber frame buildings.
 They provide a solid structural core on which different, independent and separating layers can be added.
 The layer principal overcomes any acoustic or sound transfer issues.
 In Stadthaus an economic layering strategy of stud walls, floating floor build-ups and suspended ceilings, gave sound attenuation far in excess of building regulations (58 - 60db).

 In a fire, a solid wall of timber benefits from the protection of a charred layer and therefore does not combust in the same way as a single stud.
 In Stadthaus, five-layer cross-laminated timber panels are used to obtain a fire protection that allows the structure to retain its integrity for at least 90 minutes.
 This is significantly longer than steel, which fails and buckles at high temperatures.
 The 90 minutes at Stadthaus have been achieved with the plasterboard finish – two layers of plasterboard provide 60 minutes with the final 30 minutes achieved by the calculation of charring rate of the KLH solid timber panels.
 Calculations by the project engineers however show that in fact the KLH panels comfortably achieve a 60-minute fire resistance period with the panel thicknesses used for this project so the design team has been slightly modest.

 Regulations in Europe have meant there are no precedents for Stadthaus.
 However, architectural and engineering methods in timber construction pioneered by Waugh Thistleton and Techniker are now accepted internationally.
 By gaining the necessary certificates from both NHBC and Building Research Establishment, both of which treated Stadthaus as a pilot scheme, the design team considers that timber panels are the building material of an environmentally conscious future.

+Awards

+The Stadthaus was awarded the Wood Award 2008, Structural category / Judges Special Award and the RIBA President's Award for Research 2009.